PRX/Infrastructure/ci/README.md

 - The location, in S3, of the code to be tested
 - Various environment variables that help with the rest of the CI process

-#### Build Callback
+#### Build Events

-Once a build run has completed, a third Lambda function is generally invoked to complete the CI process.
-Information about the original GitHub event, as well information about the results of the build run, are published to SNS, and the callback function handles those messages.
+Several additional Lambda functions are configured as targets for EventBridge rules that watch for state changes on the CodeBuild project.
+These functions are responsible for handling some or all of the various stages of a build (start, success, fail, etc).
+The purpose of these functions are things like:

+- Update the GitHub commit status for the code being tested
+- Send a notification to developers through channels like [Slack](https://slack.com/) so the process is highly visible

-Though the function handles some housekeeping tasks, such as updating the GitHub commit status and sending developer notifications, its most important function is to publish information about deployable code artifacts that result from the builds.
-This only happens when such an artifact exists (i.e., not when building feature branches).
-Specifically, the function updates a [template configuration file](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-cfn-artifacts.html#w2ab2c13c15c15) that can be used by the [continuous deployment](https://github.com/PRX/Infrastructure/tree/master/cd) system to manage app deployments.
+Additionally, one of the build event Lambda functions is responsible for handling successful builds that generated new versions of deployable code artifacts.
+When a new version results from a build (such as a new Docker image that has been pushed to [Amazon ECR](https://aws.amazon.com/ecr/)), this Lambda function will update a [template configuration file](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/continuous-delivery-codepipeline-cfn-artifacts.html#w2ab2c13c15c15) in a predefined location, which can be used by the [continuous deployment](https://github.com/PRX/Infrastructure/tree/master/cd) system to manage app deployments.

 ### Auxiliary Components

-In addition to the primary stages of the CI process, there are several components that are used to assist.
-There is another Lambda function that is used to process notifications that get generated throughout the system.
-Also a utility shell script called `post_build.sh` is maintained and can be executed as part of build spec at the end of a build run.
+A utility shell script called `post_build.sh` is maintained and can be executed as part of build spec at the end of a build run.
 This script can handle many aspects of the build run process that are common to most projects.

 ## Continuous Integration Support